-Netflix was one of the first companies to place their fortune in cloud storage.
+Netflix was one of the first companies to place its fortune in cloud storage.
 This was a time when most people were ignorant of the cloud.
 It was a risk that paid off handsomely for the company, but it involved innovative thinking.
 The company was blazing a trail in the digital wilderness.

 As security becomes an issue with cloud storage, many companies are becoming more cautious about who they partner with.
 A survey on cloud storage services by the Digital IT platform Spiceworks, revealed that 80 percent of the 544 North American and European companies questioned were using some cloud-based data storage, and for 97 percent the most important factor in choosing a cloud service is security.

-Microsoft OneDrive saw this as a strategic way to differentiate themselves from the competition.
+Microsoft OneDrive saw this as a strategic way to differentiate itself from the competition.
 While companies like Dropbox had many more users, they also had many more data breaches.
 Microsoft used its reputation for strong security in the IT community, and the fact that many (especially larger companies) were already using Windows services, to offer OneDrive as a seamless fit.

 One thing Microsoft did was provide every Office 365 subscriber with 1TB of OneDrive storage, which made it financially advantageous to partner with Microsoft for cloud storage.
-Because of Microsoft’s size, they were able to broaden their footprint in the cloud by bundling products that already have a loyal and large following.
+Because of Microsoft’s size, they were able to broaden its footprint in the cloud by bundling products that already have a loyal and large following.

 Cloud storage is an established practice in the business and at home.
 Because of its flexibility and ease of use, more and more companies are depending on the cloud to work more efficiently.
-ProjectManager.com is a cloud-based project management software that is accessible anywhere and at any time.
+ProjectManager is a cloud-based project management software that is accessible anywhere and at any time.
 It features tools such as a real-time dashboard to know exactly where you are in a project and an online Gantt chart that makes scheduling simple.
 Try it today with this free 30-day trial.